Hello My Name Is...: Singles

 "Ready or Not" is the first single from the album.
 It premiered on August 3, 2012, and was released as a digital download on August 7, 2012.
-The song was written by Mendler herself, Emanuel "Eman" Kiriakou and Evan "Kidd" Bogart.
-The song received positive reviews from music critics, praising the song's unique sound and also Mendler's vocals, which have been compared to Carly Rae Jepsen and Demi Lovato.
-The song debuted at number 98 and peaked at number 49 on the US Billboard Hot 100 chart, number 80 and peaked at number 48 on the Canadian Hot 100 chart, and at number 14 and peaked at number 12 on the US Top Heatseekers chart.
-It has also debuted at number 17 and peaked at number 12 on the New Zealand Singles Chart, becoming her first Top 20 hit internationally.
-It has sold 21,000 copies in its first week according to Nielsen SoundScan.
+The song was written by Mendler, Emanuel "Eman" Kiriakou, and Evan "Kidd" Bogart.
+The song received positive reviews from music critics, praising the song's unique sound and Mendler's vocals, which have been compared to Carly Rae Jepsen and Demi Lovato.
+The song debuted at number 98 and peaked at number 49 on the US Billboard Hot 100 chart, debuted at number 80 and peaked at number 48 on the Canadian Hot 100 chart, and debuted at number 14 and peaked at number 12 on the US Top Heatseekers chart.
+It also debuted at number 17 and peaked at number 12 on the New Zealand Singles Chart, becoming her first international top 20 hit.
+It sold 21,000 copies in its first week according to Luminate.

-"Hurricane" was previously released as a promotional single to iTunes Store for Single of Week on October 22, 2012.
+"Hurricane" was previously released as a promotional single to the iTunes Store for Single of the Week on October 22, 2012.
 It was later announced to be the second single and was officially released to radio on February 12, 2013.
 The song received positive reviews from music critics, praising Mendler's vocals and the song's reggae influence.
-Critics praised heavily on Mendler's rapping skills, which have been compared to Cher Lloyd and Lily Allen.
-The song debuted at number 194 on the South Korean International Singles Chart, making it the second song to chart in the country.
+Critics heavily praised Mendler's rapping skills, comparing them to Cher Lloyd and Lily Allen.
+The song debuted at number 194 on the South Korean International Singles Chart, making it her second song to chart in the country.

 "Top of the World" was released as third single on July 17, 2013.
 The song was featured on the twelfth season of American Idol during the "Charlotte Auditions".

 Promotional singles

-"Forgot to Laugh" was heard on October 4, 2012, via Idolator.
+"Forgot to Laugh" was first heard on October 4, 2012, via Idolator.
 It was then placed on Mendler's YouTube page the next day.
-Even without the song being released as a single, the song already received positive reviews, saying that the song "is a shiny, guitar-driven pop-rock anthem, loaded with witty metaphors that would give Taylor Swift a run for her money." and concluded that "the sharp songcraft is all the more impressive given that Mendler co-wrote the track herself."
+Prior to being released as a single, the song had received positive reviews, saying that the song "is a shiny, guitar-driven pop-rock anthem, loaded with witty metaphors that would give Taylor Swift a run for her money" and concluded that "the sharp songcraft is all the more impressive given that Mendler co-wrote the track herself."
 According to MTV, it was produced by Emanuel "Eman" Kiriakou and Evan "Kidd" Bogart, the same people who produced "Ready or Not".
 Rachel Brodsky of MTV was also positive with her review, describing the song as "at once sunny and wise, and seems to revel in the friendly sass and punch of Cher Lloyd and the fast-talking know-how of Lily Allen".